sangkilc/ICSE-2020-SV-Handbook/README.md

 #### Helping Live Casting

-- Be logged in as admin to Slido, to archive all remaining Slido questions at the beginning of each session, and move questions to the Live panel.
+- Be logged in as admin to Slido.
 Login credentials for Slido are pinned in the time band channels (e.g. #sv-pacific) on Slack.
+- Before each session, post a message something like "Welcome to Session <session number/name>.
+This Slack channel can be used to post questions during the presentations and to continue discussion with presenters, authors, and participants in this session." to the public room channel on Slack.
+- Also before each session, create a list of the papers that will be presented in that session, including the paper titles and a link to the PDFs.
+The PDFs can be found in the proceedings (at https://conferences.computer.org/icse/. username: icse20, password: conf20//).
+Then post a message to the public room channel on Slack that says "Welcome to <session id and name>.
+The following papers will be presented in this session:" and then the list of papers.
-- Move questions from the Clowdr chat and from Slack to Slido.
+- During each presentations, copy questions from the Clowdr chat and from Slack to Slido.
-- Move unanswered questions from Slido to the Clowdr chat room; move it to a paper-specific chat room in Clowdr.
+- At the end of each talk, copy unanswered questions from Slido to the paper-specific chat room in Clowdr and to the public room channel in Slack, then archive those questions in Slido (logged in as admin).

 #### Managing 24-hour Help Desk